matthew-brett/linuxiste-blog/content/alive-again-edid.md

 * It was always blank when attached to OSX
 * OSX now seemed to believe it was a VGA monitor
-* No display settings gave any signal
+* No display settings gave any signal in OSX
 * The monitor worked fine when attached to the Ubuntu laptop

 I tried all sorts of things, such as doing a factory reset to the monitor.
 I had to repeat [these